 For this, you can start attaching the cover from one side of the pergola.
 Use strong fasteners and fix it strongly with construction staples, galvanized nails, and wooden screws as needed.
 Make sure that the fabric is tight enough not to have any wrinkles but not too tight to put too much pressure on the fabric with the risk of tearing.
 Once the fixing is done, secure the cover to four edges of the pergola.
 Always ensure leaving the same distance between fasteners to pull the fabric evenly to keep it tight and smooth.

-Alternatively, you can also seek an installation specialist’s support if you are not so confident of doing it on your own.
+Alternatively, you can also seek the support of an installation specialist like Correct Constructions if you are not so confident of doing it on your own.
 Most of the time, the home improvement stores will extend support for these types of work.
 You may also try to contract a handyman who is experienced in such installation projects.